Frequently Asked Questions (FAQ)

 Who is the Fishermans Bend Taskforce?

-The Fishermans Bend Taskforce is a cross-government body established in January 2016 to lead the planning of the area.
-It comprises members from the Department of Jobs, Precincts and Regions, the City of Melbourne and the City of Port Phillip.
+The Fishermans Bend Taskforce was established in January 2016 to lead the planning of the area.
+It comprises members from the Department of Transport and Planning.

-The Taskforce works with the community, landowners, stakeholders and the Development Board and is currently completing the planning and beginning the delivery phase that will transform Fishermans Bend into a connected, liveable, prosperous, inclusive and sustainable place.
+The Taskforce works with the community, landowners, stakeholders and is currently completing the planning and beginning the delivery phase that will transform Fishermans Bend into a connected, liveable, prosperous, inclusive and sustainable place.

 The Taskforce has developed and delivered a number of milestones on the journey to transform Fishermans Bend.